Operation Ivory Soap: Medical evacuations

 Helicopter pilot 2LT Louis Carle was assigned to the Brigadier General Clinton W. Russell, the Fifth Aircraft Repair Unit.
 On June 15, 1945, the Fifth Air Force received a request from the 38th Infantry Division to evacuate two soldiers with head injuries from a spot 35 mile east of Manila.
 Carle flew one of his ship's Sikorsky R-4 helicopters and landed near the front lines, much to the amazement of the soldiers, who had never seen a helicopter.

 Under the best of conditions, the R-4 could carry, in addition to the pilot and fuel, only 195 lb, which meant only instruments and small components such as propeller hubs.
 But the timely delivery of even small payloads was highly valued.

 The helicopter was not configured to handle stretchers.
 Carle removed a seat, placed the wounded soldier on the aircraft floor, and flew him to the 311th General Field Hospital near Manila.
 Once word got out of the helicopter's availability, they were called on again and again.
 During one day, Carle flew seven hours and evacuated six wounded soldiers.

 From June 15 to July 29, 1945, Carle and five other pilots evacuated 75 to 80 wounded soldiers, one or two at a time, from the highlands northeast of Manila.
 They were the second group of helicopter pilots after Lieutenant Carter Harman to evacuate wounded via helicopter during World War II.
-Unlike Harmen, they were targeted by Japanese soldiers who tried to shoot them down with machine guns.
+Unlike Harman, they were targeted by Japanese soldiers who tried to shoot them down with machine guns.
 Their six-week effort constitutes the largest combat helicopter operation before the Korean War.

 On June 25, the Brigadier General Alfred J. Lyon arrived in Manila Bay.
 Its pilots also flew rescue operations using their R-4B and R-6A helicopters.
 In four days, pilots 1LT James Brown, 2LT John Noll, and Flight Officer Edward Ciccolella transported around 40 wounded.